prometheus/proposals/proposals/2024-01-29_native_histograms_text_format.md

 ## How

-Extend the OpenMetrics text format to allow structured values instead of only float values.
+Extend the OpenMetrics text format to allow structured values instead of only float values for specific series of a histogram type.
 This structured value will be used to encode a structure with the same fields as is exposed using the [protobuf exposition format](https://github.com/prometheus/client_model/blob/master/io/prometheus/client/metrics.proto).
 Starting with examples and then breaking up the format:
 ```
 # TYPE nativehistogram histogram
 nativehistogram {count:24,sum:100,schema:0,zero_threshold:0.001,zero_count:4,positive_spans:[0:2,1:2],negative_spans:[0:2,1:2],positive_deltas:[2,1,-2,3],negative_deltas:[2,1,-2,3]}